-The statistic shows the leading airlines in 2016, based on brand value.
-As of April 2016, Delta's brand value stood at around 6.3 billion U.S. dollars.
+The statistic shows the leading airlines in 2017, based on brand value.
+As of February 2017, Delta's brand value stood at around 9.2 billion U.S. dollars.

-The leading airlines worldwide in 2016, ranked by brand value
+The leading airlines worldwide in 2017, ranked by brand value

 The company’s major competitors include Delta Air Lines, American Airlines, United Airlines of the United States, and new rivals are on the horizon: The market share of low-cost carriers and regional airlines such as Ireland’s Ryanair is on the rise.
 These companies have revolutionized the commercial airline business with the introduction of innovative low-fare business models, which are attracting a growing customer base.
 Thanks to improved customer service and a fall in oil prices, Ryanair’s 2015 full-year post-tax profits amounted to almost 867 million euros.